 British watchdog says Google 'Street View' broke law

-Google committed a "signficant breach" of British law when its Street View cars grabbed personal data and the firm's branch in the country now faces a probe, a watchdog said on Wednesday.
+Google committed a "signficant breach" of British law when its Street View cars grabbed personal data but the Internet giant will not be fined, the country's information commissoner said Wednesday.

-Several countries have now taken action against the Internet giant after the cars, which drive around taking photos for Google's free online mapping service, mistakenly picked up private information like emails and passwords from the ether.
+Britain is the latest in a series of countries to condemn Google after the cars, which take photos for the search engine's free online mapping service, mistakenly picked up private emails and passwords from wireless networks.

 "It is my view that the collection of this information was not fair or lawful and constitutes a significant breach of the first principle of the Data Protection Act," Graham said in a statement.

-It said an investigation found Google's Street View cars had collected "fragments of personal data" which it had now been ordered to delete.
+He said an investigation by the independent authority found Google's Street View cars had collected "fragments of personal data" from wireless networks which it had now been ordered to delete.

 "Google UK will be subject to an audit and must sign an undertaking to ensure data protection breaches do not occur again or they will face enforcement action."